Pirate Events

 • DJ – 2009

 It’s had its share of issues behind (and before) the scenes, but PyrateCon represents some of the greatest weekends I’ve ever experienced.
-The convention was cancelled in 2009, but efforts are underway to restart it at some point.
-Time will tell.
+The convention was cancelled in 2009, and currently looks unlikely to return.

 For me, there’s something extra-magical about an event that takes place in a historic downtown district – especially one that has plenty of pirate-friendly bars.
 Thanks to the participation of Pirates Magazine and the Devil’s Dozen Induction Ceremonies, 2010 was flooded with pirates from across the nation, and it made for a fantastic weekend-long pirate party.